Ensures relevant and authentic assessment.

 5.3.
 Special consideration

 5.3.1.
 Special consideration is available for unexpected circumstances outside students’ control.
+These include but are not limited to unexpected short-term ill health, and unavoidable family, work, cultural or religious commitments.

 5.3.2.
 An application for special consideration is made in advance of an assessment wherever possible, but normally within five working days after the assessment date.